Last updated: 26 April 2024

 From Manila

 From the Metro (Cubao or Pasay Station), you have the option to alight at San Fernando or San Juan, both of which are part of La Union.
-If you just want to visit San Fernando, you can board a direct bus that takes up to seven hours.
-The fare for this option costs P436 to P524.
+If you just want to visit San Fernando, you can board a direct bus that takes roughly five to seven hours.
+Fare is upwards of P600.

 For those who want to go to the beach directly, San Juan is the stop.
 There are direct buses from either Cubao or Pasay.
-The ride can take up to seven hours and costs around P524.
-You can also get to San Juan via San Fernando.
-From the latter, board a jeep for around P11.
-The jeepney ride may take 30 minutes.
+The ride can take up to five to seven hours.
+Fare is upwards of P600 if you take a Partas bus.
+You can choose the Sebay drop-off, which will stop at the iconic 7-11 in San Juan.

 From Baguio

 If you’re coming from Baguio, the trip to La Union can take up to three hours.
-Go to Gov. Pack Road and board a bus bound for either Vigan or Laoag.
+Go to Gov. Pack Road and board a bus bound for either Abra, Vigan, or Laoag.
 These buses pass Urbiztondo in San Juan.
-The fare is approximately P104.
-Alternatively, you can get on an Abra-bound bus on Otek Street.
-Tell the conductor you’ll get off at Urbiztondo.
-The fare is approximately P90.
-You can also catch a bus heading to San Fernando, La Union in the same street.
-The fare is around P80.
+You can either take a Fred and Cathy Transport bus or a Partas bus.
+Fare for Partas buses range from P100 to P150.

-If you’re arriving at Clark Airport, get on a jeep bound for Dau Bus Terminal.
-The fare for this is around P100.
-Once at the terminal, you can board a bus traveling directly to San Fernando, the fare is approximately P300 to P400.
-Alternatively, you can board a bus going to Vigan for approximately the same price.
-Tell the conductor you’ll alight at San Juan or Urbiztondo.
-The ride takes about five hours or so.
+If you’re arriving at Clark Airport, get on a jeep or a bus bound for Dau Bus Terminal.
+Once at the terminal, you can board a bus traveling to San Fernando or San Juan.
+This trip will approximately take five hours.

 From Cabanatuan